Colonel

 Le Mesurier entered the cloisters of secrecy when he wrote to the Secretary of State for Colonies protesting his dismissal, backed up by the dreaded 'questions in the House'.
 He obviously had friends and some influence.
 He had also written to his "Dear Brother", the Mohammedan member of the Legislative Council, Abdul Rahiman, an early Ceylonese nationalist, seeking his support and calling his dismissal "an attempt by Christians to dishonour the faith of Islam".
 He signed with his new name Abdul Hamil.
 Though he had offered initial support, as the controversy erupted Abdul Rahiman wilted and turned his correspondence over to the Governor.
 He now wanted it known that Le Mesurier was dismissed "not for changing faith but of his own misconduct".
 He hoped the Governor would "give an elaborate reply" in the Legislative Council, because the "bulk" of the island's Muslims are "unpolished and fond of talking idle talk".
 Rahiman's obsequious attempt to ingratiate himself - on one occasion he asks the Governor "to pardon one for disturbing your valuable time in such a worthless gnat" (sic) - shows all too often the underside of colonial relations despite public adherence to 'nationalist' ideals.
 He was, after all, an appointed, not an elected member of the Legislative Council and thus reliant on the continuing good favour of the Governor, and the Governor was happy to protect his informant by classifying his disclosures as 'secret'.
 The sequence of events leading up to Le Mesurier's dismissal lie in his conduct as a public servant where he had become a thorn in the side of government in a manner that was to leave some peculiar and lasting impressions on law and governance in Ceylon.
 Cecil John Reginald Le Mesurier was conceived in exaggeration and delivered into the world at Cephalonia in the Ionian Islands in 1855 to the "Greek princess" Nicolina Zancarol.”

 In addition to the above cited scandal, Cecil John Reginald Le Mesurier also was involved in a divorce case while in Ceylon.
 In February of 1883 he had married a French woman in England and they were living in Ceylon.
-In July of 1892 while he was the Assistant Government Agent of the District of Matar, he brought suit against his wife for having adulterous affairs in 1887, 1889, 1891 and 1892 with three different men.
+In July of 1892 while he was the Assistant Government Agent of the District of Matar, he brought suit against his wife for adultery in 1887, 1889, 1891 and 1892 with three different men.

 It is not known just how much these “scandals” affecting the Le Mesurier family in general.
 Surely it affected the career of Cecil John Reginald.
 He was dismissed from Ceylon and moved to Australia where he worked as a solicitor and barrister.